do3-2023/dts-monitoring/README.md

 The project's backend is made with NestJS framework.
 It offers the same routes as the frontend, both for HTTP GET requests:

 - "`/`": the root route inserts a "Hello World" message in the database and then queries a database for a message (the same "Hello World") to send to the frontend.
+It also adds the total number of extracted table rows to its reply.
 It's completely useless, but allows to check that database connection works.

 - "`/healthz`": the health route sends a request to the database and returns Internal Server Error if something goes wrong.